damusix/riot-4-boilerplate-website/docs/get-started.md

 npm run build
 ```

-Then, once you have setup your `project.tfvars`, you can deploy your website.
+Then, once you have setup your `project.tfvars` and created your infrastructure, you can deploy your website.

 ``` bash
 npm run deploy